encaro/Slimroms_staff/README.md

 Bugs and fixes:

 	* MTP-host sometimes fails, freeze it in Titanium Backup
-	* for substratum give memory permition on first boot, then reboot, and all problems will disappear
+	* for substratum app give memory permition on first boot, then reboot, and all problems will disappear

 In plans (not yet, fast to come):

 	* OTA
-	* more to come
+	* Status bar improvement (date, battery, carrier), it's quite difficult in slim , so could take a lot of time

 How to Install ROM